 Sunken eyes are usually the result of ageing or health problems that are of less concern still.
 Treatment alternatives can include both medicinal and home remedies that common utilization ingredients.
-The skin under the eyes is sensitive, which is the reason it now and again seems sunken and has darker colouring than somewhere else on the face.
+The skin under the eyes is sensitive, which is why it now and again seems sunken and has darker colouring than somewhere else on the face.

 1. Fast Facts on Sunken Eyes